- Coverage: How well does the plan cover the services you need?

 - Doctor and hospital choice: Do your doctors accept the coverage?
 Are the doctors you want to see accepting new patients?
 Do you have to choose your hospital and health care providers from a network ?
 Do you need to get referrals?

 - Quality of care: Are you satisfied with your medical care?
-The quality of care and services given by plans and other health care providers can vary.
+The quality of care and services offered by plans and other health care providers can vary.
 How have Medicare and other people with Medicare rated your health and drug plan’s care and services?
 Get help comparing plans and providers.

 - Convenience: Where are the doctor's offices?
 What are their hours?
 Which pharmacies can you use?
 Can you get your prescriptions by mail?
 Do the doctors use electronic health records (EHRs) or E-prescribe?
 Can you get an electronic copy of your information by email or to store in a personal health record?
 Which pharmacies can you use?
 Is the pharmacy you use in the plan’s network?
 If it’s in the network and your plan has preferred pharmacies, is your pharmacy preferred?
 You may pay less for some drugs at pharmacies that offer preferred cost sharing.
 Can you get your prescriptions by mail?

 - Travel: Will the plan cover you if you travel to another state or outside the U.S.?